 The following standing and special committees are established to provide assistance and recommendations to the Board and the GM, and act as a liaison between the membership and the GM.
 Standing Committees Chairs are appointed by the Board President, with the advice and consent of the Board.
 Special* Committee members are each appointed by the Board, and the Committee members select a chair from appointed members.

 It is the responsibility of the Board President, with the advice and consent of the other Board members, to appoint the Chair of each committee.
+Additionally, the Board President shall direct Chairs to develop and maintain Committee long-term plans (10+ years) as specified in Section 6.
 A Chair may serve a maximum of three consecutive terms.
 Committee Chairs shall accept volunteers and select members from a broad spectrum of membership to allow members the opportunity to contribute their ideas to AGYC through committee participation.
-This paragraph shall not apply to Special* Committees in Section B, C and N below.
+This paragraph shall not apply to Special* Committees in Section B, C, E, J and N below.

 The committees meet as necessary, with meeting dates, times and agendas announced prior to the meetings.
 Minutes shall document attendance and recommended actions, be forwarded to the Board and GM, and available for membership review.
 All original documentation received by a committee shall be kept in the Business Office, including contracts, plans, permits and communication.

 Each committee shall provide recommended items to be added to the budget, with the estimated cost, schedule and priority for each, to the Finance Committee.
+Budget requests must align with associated Committee’s long-term plans.

 Activities Committee